MazenSli/nsdhw_20sp/proposal/MazenSli/proposal.rst

 =================

-It will be a branch of https://github.com/PhoenixDL/rising But can also be an extern standalone Repository, if required.
+It will be a branch of https://github.com/PhoenixDL/rising but can also be an extern standalone Repository, if required.

 Extend a data augmentation library for 2D and 3D data written in PyTorch by a package of algorithms for image registration.